Diffusion along chains of normally hyperbolic cylinders: Pseudo orbits along a good chain of cylinders

-\begin{proof} [Proof of Proposition~\ref{prop:tamecyl} in the case of P-cylinders] We assume for example that $\ha\ph$ tilts the vertical to the right, the other case being exactly similar.
-We will prove a slightly stronger property than our initial statement.
-Namely, let $\bA_*$ be the $\ha\ph$--invariant subannulus of~$\ha\bA$ limited by the (disjoint) circles $\Ga_\bu$ and $\Ga(\ha b)$.
-We consider the restricted polysystem $g_{\vert \bA_*}$ instead of $g$ and we consider a neighborhood $V$ of $\Ga_\bu$ {\em in $\bA_*$}.
+\begin{proof} [Proof of Proposition~\ref{prop:tamecyl}] We assume for example that $\ha\ph$ tilts the vertical to the right, the other case being exactly similar.
+Let $\bA_*$ be the $\ha\ph$--invariant subannulus of~$\ha\bA$ limited by the (disjoint) circles $\Ga_\bu$ and $\Ga(\ha b)$.